rozza/mongo-java-driver-rx-old/docs/reference/content/getting-started/quick-tour.md

 {{% note %}}
-See the [installation guide]({{< relref "getting-started/installation-guide.md" >}}) for instructions on how to install the MongoDB Reactive Streams Java Driver.
+See the [installation guide]({{< relref "getting-started/installation-guide.md" >}}) for instructions on how to install the MongoDB RxJava Driver.
 {{% /note %}}